Kyriosity/read-write/README+/pencraft/README+/essays/README+/SW_architect-aTake.md

 <table><tr valign="top"><td><picture><img width="550px" alt="&nbsp;CODE-STONE DYPTICH" src="../../../../_rsc/_img/illus/stone-cold_dyptich.jpg" /></picture>
        </td><td>
-<p>The essence of architecture appeared as folks managed to erect somewhat more extravagant and durable than a hut of piled branches &mdash; say, megaliths.</p>
+<p>The essence of architecture appeared as folks managed to erect something more extravagant and durable than a hut of piled branches &mdash; say, megaliths.</p>
 <p>Some ancient Hellenes were so good at construction sites that the impressed observers coined "<i>architect</i>"<sup>🏛️</sup> &mdash; the term romanized to <i>architecture</i> centuries later.</p>
 <p>Then ages passed till the art of immobile acknowledged and methodized architects as a detached trade &mdash;
 refined craftsmen exempt from chores and narrow-profile burdens to focus on vision, design, blueprints, aesthetics, and their presentation.</p>
-<p>Much later diverse spheres (from mega-vessels and supercomputers to less determinate economics and politics) loaned «architecture» to figuratively underline systematic complicacy.</p>
+<p>Much later, diverse spheres (from mega-vessels and supercomputers to less determinate economics and politics) loaned «architecture» to figuratively underline systematic complicacy.</p>
 <p>Even so, <span title="&nbsp;Microarchitecture of hardware systems"><ins><code><b>μ</b>arch</ins></code></span> hasn't fostered micro-architects (neither nano- nor giga-) and architects of <em>détente</em> or <em>economic miracle</em> are compliments (or flattery).</p>
 ___________<br />
 <sup>🏛️</sup> <sub>Greek:</sub> <samp>ἀρχιτέκτων</samp><sub>, “master/chief builder/maker" but this occupation existed much prior as the <i>Ziggurat of Ur</i> and Egyptian Pyramids suggest (but Stonehenge refutes).</sub>